hjhuney/Instacart/README.md

 Another approach would be to use collaborative filtering on a market basket basis (i.e. order basis) rather than item-basis.
 In this case, we'd search for similar market baskets and find commonly purchased items in those baskets.
 We'd then filter out the items already in the customers' baskets, and recommend other items frequently purchased.

 The benefit of this approach over the previous ones is that we're basing our recommendations on the whole market basket rather than a single item.
 This way we may be able to find deeper connections.
-The downside is that, similar to the first mentioned approach, we tend to turn up a lot of popular items that may simply be coincidental.
+The downside is tha we may tend to get a lot of very popular items that are more coincidental than relevant to the customer.

 ### Singular Value Decomposition (SVD)